"Just got off the wire with the insurance company. It seems they're willing to pay off my desk... as soon as I can give them a believable story."

 This episode contains the following examples:

-- Artistic License – Geography: Charlie Lee says they are in "southeast Asia".
-You'd think he'd known where his own country was.
+- Artistic License – Geography: Charlie Lee says they are in "southeast Asia" whereas Korea is, of course, located in northeast Asia.
+You'd think he'd know where his own country was.
 This is one of many examples of early episodes mixing up Vietnam and Korea.

 - Paper-Thin Disguise: Both Charlie Lee and his driver show up in borrowed American uniforms.
 The only people they aren't fooling is Trapper, Hawkeye, and Radar.
 Oh, and the audience, too.